NiordOrg/niord-proxy/README.md

 ### Release Docker Image

-In order to release Niord you will need access to https://hub.docker.com/u/dmadk
+In order to release Niord as a Docker image you will need access to https://hub.docker.com/u/dmadk

-Replace
+Run the following commands with the actual version replacing the version tag.

 ```bash
 $ docker build . -t dmadk/niord-proxy:$REPLACE_WITH_VERSION_TAG$